streamingfast/firehose-docs/architecture/components/merger.md

 ### Forked blocks

 The merger only merges finalized blocks.
-No forked block (also called uncled or reorg) make it into the merged blocks bundles, they are instead moved to the "forked-blocks-store"
+No forked block (also called uncled or reorged) make it into the merged blocks bundles, they are instead moved to the forked blocks store (flag `common-forked-blocks-store-url`).

 ### Merger Responsibilities